- Richard J. Baron, MD, President and Chief Executive Officer of ABIM & ABIM Foundation

 Mr. Poniatowski received a master’s degree in English from the University of Connecticut and a master’s degree in Measurement, Evaluation, and Techniques of Experimental Research from the University of Pennsylvania.
 He is a member of the American Educational Research Association.Top

-Lorie Slass, VP of Communications
+Lorie Slass, Senior Vice President of Communications

-Ms. Slass, Vice President for Communications at the American Board of Internal Medicine, has more than 20 years of experience in communications and public affairs.
+Ms. Slass, Senior Vice President for Communications at the American Board of Internal Medicine, has more than 20 years of experience in communications and public affairs.
 At ABIM, Ms. Slass oversees all communications operations and activities for ABIM and the ABIM Foundation.

 Before joining ABIM in 2007, Ms. Slass was a senior officer at The Pew Charitable Trusts where she created, executed and managed communications and public affairs initiatives for Pew's state policy and health care-related efforts.
 From 2003 to 2005, she was Deputy Campaign Manager for Cover the Uninsured Week at The Robert Wood Johnson Foundation, where she helped plan and implement a complex public education campaign – the nation's largest mobilization effort – on behalf of the millions of Americans who lack health care coverage.
 As Director of the Washington Office of the Annenberg Public Policy Center from 2000 to 2003, Ms. Slass directed research, media outreach and public affairs activities.